Optimal velocity fields for instantaneous magnetic field growth: Abstract

 \section{Abstract}

 We consider a variant of the kinematic dynamo problem.
 Rather than prescribing a velocity field and searching for high-growth magnetic fields via an eigenvalue problem, we treat the seed magnetic-field structure as given and ask which velocity field maximally enhances its instantaneous growth.
 We show this second problem has an elegant formulation in terms of variational calculus.
-Upon simultaneously constraining the velocity's kinetic energy and enstrophy, the Euler-Lagrange equation leads to a forced Helmholtz partial differential equation (PDE) for the optimal velocity field.
+Upon simultaneously constraining the velocity's kinetic energy and enstrophy, the Euler-Lagrange equation leads to a forced Helmholtz partial differential equation for the optimal velocity field.
 For the special case of fixed kinetic energy and unconstrained enstrophy, the optimal velocity field everywhere opposes the divergence-free projection of the Lorentz force.
-In the more general setting, the optimal velocity field can be found through numerical solution of the forced Helmholtz PDE.
+In the more general setting, the optimal velocity field can be found through numerical solution of the forced Helmholtz equation.
+We construct 2.5-dimensional numerical examples to support the theoretical findings, and then leverage the newly found optimal velocity fields to accelerate numerical optimization of the magnetic-velocity field pair for maximal instantaneous growth rate.